 Tuesday, October 13, 2020 | 3pm ET / 2pm CT / 1pm MT / 12pm PT

-Co-Sponsored by: Economic Opportunity Funders, Northern California Grantmakers, and San Diego Grantmakers
+Co-Sponsored by: Economic Opportunity Funders, Northern California Grantmakers, Philanthropy New York, and San Diego Grantmakers

 Across the country, communities are working to end homelessness and address housing challenges by shifting policy to transform systems.
 In order to do that and achieve housing justice, strong political and public will must be built.
 However, gaining support requires compelling and values-based messaging to make the case.
 We have heard over and over that we need to “shift the narrative.”
 But, what does that really mean and what messages work?
 Join us on October 13th for a look at the landscape of current research and examples of projects that funders are supporting across the country.
 We’ll highlight findings from the research, opportunities for philanthropy to take strong narratives and messaging and turn it into action, and how to address capacity needs to implement effective messaging for housing justice.

 In this webinar, we’ll hear from Dr. Tiffany Manuel who, with the support of the Chan Zuckerberg Initiative, brought together researchers from across the country working on narrative change related to housing and homelessness to capture the landscape of this narrative and messaging space.
 She’ll lead a conversation with funders in this work who have been engaging in narrative and messaging projects of their own.

 - Jeanne Fekade-Sellassie, Funders for Housing and Opportunity

 SAVE THE DATE: After this webinar we will be planning a follow-up call for funders interested in continuing the conversation.
 If you may be interested in that conversation, please hold October 27th.

 Please register for this webinar through the button below.
 Once confirmed, you’ll receive call-in information directly from Zoom.